(Repost from 10 years ago)

 2. Talk about what your kids could do to earn money to help meet the needs of these needy children.

 They could simply do some extra chores around the house or offer to do chores for neighbors to raise money.
-They could invite friends over for a little movie party and ask them to bring a donation in the amount of their choice and show a little movie about needy children and talk about how they plan to help before showing a fun holiday movie.
-They could put on a little “Children for Children” concert where they perform for others and ask for donations (this can be done with just a few families – doesn’t have to be a big deal – could grow over time . . .).
+They could invite friends over for a little movie party and ask them to bring a donation in the amount of their choice, show a little movie about needy children and talk about how they plan to help then watch a fun holiday movie.
+My friend Candace does a hot chocolate stand with her kids every year as a way to fundraise for a worthy cause and all the neighbors come out to enjoy a hot drink, chat and donate.
+And if your kids like to share their musical talents, they could put on a little “Children for Children” concert where they perform for others and ask for donations (this can be done with just a few families – doesn’t have to be a big deal – could grow over time . . .).

 3. Help your kids donate the money to the charity you’ve selected together.